datatrigger/datatrigger/content/post/unlimited_translation_kubernetes.md

 5) [Point the domain name to the static external IP address](https://cloud.google.com/kubernetes-engine/docs/tutorials/configuring-domain-name-static-ip) by setting appropriate DNS A records

-Check the translation app deployed on Kubernetes at [translate.vlgdata.io](https://translate.vlgdata.io)!
+~~The translation app is now deployed on Kubernetes at [translate.vlgdata.io](https://translate.vlgdata.io)!~~ - *Update*: The app has been taken down for cost reasons.

 # The end